mre/endler.dev/content/2019/tinysearch/index.md

 certain _error rate_ that a word is in an article.

 {{ figure(src="./bloomfilter.svg", caption="A Bloom filter stores a
-'fingerprint' (a number of hash values) of all inputs values instead of the raw input.
+'fingerprint' (a number of hash values) of all input values instead of the raw input.
 The result is a low-memory-footprint data structure.
 This is an example of 'hello' as an input.") }}